Hi, my name is Kaoru Nakahara. I organize and host theWorld Reads for Children (WRC) and the World Shares Child-rearing Experiencesprojects.

 If any corporations are interested in sponsoring us, or if there are web sites that are willing to support us, do contact us!

-If you are a children's book writer or publisher, please introduce your book on the video and give us a demonstration of book-reading.
+If you are a children's book writer or publisher, please introduce your book in person or via YOUTUBE.

 Let's give the gift of book-reading in your native language using your selection of books.
 I will deliver it to families who are eager to know how your children's education takes place in your home.